bigraph-toolkit-suite/Project-Skeleton-for-Bigraph-Framework/README.md

-# A Minimal Maven-based Project Skeleton for using Bigraph Framework
+# Quickstart Project Template for Bigraph Framework

 This project provides a quick introduction on how to setup, configure and use the Bigraph Framework.